 Darci closed the lid on the box and shoved it back onto the shelf.
 She sank against the wall, her hopes dashed.
 "Poor Mrs. Burns.
 She's a mess.
 I have to find out who's doing this.
 Wait, what's that?"
 She picked up a small box under the chair and opened it.

 "Wow, looks like we found the balloons.
-The box must have slid under the chair when you dropped the other box," Jill said.
+The box must have slid under the chair when you dropped the big box," Jill said.
 "What do you think it means?"

 "I'm not sure, but I'm more interested in this red marker lying on top of the balloons.
 All of the messages, including the joker, were written in red.
 Who has access to this closet?"